aliencaocao/TIL-2024/README.md

 * 2nd in Semi-finals
 * 7th in Finals

-Unfortunately our model may have overfitted to leaderboard hidden test set in Finals, resulting in a lower ranking.
+We hypothesise that our poor Finals performance was because we overfitted our VLM to the Qualifiers test set - i.e. we chose our checkpoints and made optimisations based almost solely on Qualifiers performance.
+It is likely that beyond some lower bound, increases in accuracy - even validation/test accuracy - become unrepresentative of model performance and robustness in the wild.
+(This was observed during our training process for the SOLIDER-REID modelin TIL 2023.)

 ## Final evaluation results on leaderboard
 | Task | Model                                                  | Accuracy Score     |